Haripriyaa1224/Estate/Readme.md

-# HavenHorizon

-<p>Welcome to Sahand Estate, the best place to find your next perfect home.
-Our website offers a wide range of properties for you to choose from, making the search for your dream home effortless.</p>

 ## About the Project

 <p>I developed a comprehensive real estate platform designed to make property searching, buying, and selling a seamless experience.
 Our goal is to connect buyers with their ideal properties while providing sellers with a user-friendly platform to list their properties.</p>